Stocco/Webpage-Categorizer/README.md

 # Webpage-Categorizer
-A categorize that uses Naive Bayes, and possibly Maximum Entropy Models, to categorize webpages as interesting varying from 1 to 4
+A categorizer that uses Naive Bayes, and possibly Maximum Entropy Models, to categorize webpages as interesting varying from 1 to 4